 Raisin and Oat Scones

-Skip the donuts and danishes, start the morning on a healthier note.
-Treat yourself to these scones, made with half plain and half whole-wheat flour plus rolled oats, which add lots of texture.
-They also make a great afternoon tea-time snack.
+Treat yourself to these scones, made with half all-purpose and half whole-wheat flour, plus rolled oats which add lots of texture.

 - 3/4 cup whole-wheat flour (spooned and leveled)